Demystify the world of Economics (macro and micro) far beyond any textbook.

 We think Roberts' work offers a novel insight into Economics (pun totally intended).
 It also gives students a pleasurable break from the more theoretical lectures.
 Roberts' novel gives practical and emotionally challenging "feet" to many theories that might otherwise seem dry and unfeeling.
 Your students will see how economic principles and concepts surround them every day and in every way.

 Yes!
 Sonlight Instructor's Guide is included!

-The Sonlight Economics program includes an exclusive Instructor's Guide complete with a 5-day schedule for the half year (18 weeks) course.
+The Sonlight Economics program includes an exclusive Instructor's Guide complete with a daily schedule for the half year (18 weeks) course.
 After all, where would you be without a ready-to-use schedule, all worked out for you?
 That's what you expect from your Sonlight programs, isn't it!

 That's not all you'll find in your Instructor's Guide for Sonlight Economics.
 It's packed with "teaching" notes, lots of reading-based questions for your students (plus answers in the Guide), thought-provoking questions to get them writing in their journal, plus two lesson plans for use with the online Thinkwell materials—one for general study and a more in-depth schedule for preparing your student to take the AP exams.